kedro-org/kedro/docs/source/faq/faq.md

 The following lists a set of questions that we have been asked about Kedro in the past.
 If you have a different question which isn't answered here, check out the [searchable archive of Discord discussions](https://linen-discord.kedro.org/)(https://linen-discord.kedro.org) or post a new query on the [Slack organisation](https://slack.kedro.org).

-## What is Kedro?

-Kedro is an open-source Python framework for creating reproducible, maintainable and modular data science code.
-It borrows concepts from software engineering and applies them to machine-learning code; applied concepts include modularity, separation of concerns and versioning.
-Kedro is hosted by the [LF AI & Data Foundation](https://lfaidata.foundation/).

-For the source code, take a look at the [Kedro repository on GitHub](https://github.com/kedro-org/kedro).

-## What are the primary advantages of Kedro?

-If you're a Data Scientist, then you should be interested in Kedro because it enables you to:

-- **Write cleaner code,** so that your Python code is easy to maintain and re-run in future; it does this by applying standardisation and software-engineering best practices
-- **Make a seamless transition from development to production,** as you can write quick, throw-away exploratory code and transition to maintainable, easy-to-share, code experiments quickly
-- **Stay current in machine learning operations [(MLOps)](https://en.wikipedia.org/wiki/MLOps),** as Kedro takes care of the principles you need to create data science code that lasts; you'll always be two steps in front of industry standards
-- **Integrate with your data science workflow,** and use tools in the data science ecosystem, like Tensorflow, SciKit-Learn or Jupyter notebooks for experimentation.
-You can also take advantage of tools to produce for producing quality code like Sphinx (documentation); `black`, `isort` and `flake8` (code linting and formatting); and,`pytest` (unit tests)

-If you're a Machine-Learning Engineer or Data Engineer, then you should be interested in Kedro because:

-- **Standardisation creates efficiency,** establishing proper analytics code foundations can save up to 80% of your hours down the road when putting models in production
-- **You can focus on solving problems, not setting up projects,** Kedro provides the scaffolding to build more complex data and machine-learning pipelines.
-There's a focus on spending less time on the tedious "plumbing" required to maintain analytics code; this means that you have more time to solve new problems
-- **A data-driven framework makes pipelines easy,** by permitting data versioning, incremental computing and automatic pipeline running order resolution
-- **It is platform-agnostic,** allowing you to choose what compute or platform to run your Kedro workflow; Databricks and products like Kubeflow, Argo, Prefect and Airflow are deployment targets
-- **It is easy to extend**, by using Hooks to add in tools like [MLFlow](https://mlflow.org/) (experiment tracking), [Great Expectations](https://greatexpectations.io/) (data validation and profiling) and [Grafana](https://grafana.com/) (pipeline monitoring)

-If you're a Project Lead, then you should be interested in Kedro because:

-- **It allows for effortless teamwork and an ability to scale analytics across an organisation.** Kedro standardises team workflows; the modular structure of Kedro facilitates a higher level of collaboration when teams solve problems together
-- We stand for **no more fire drills.**  You can remove long delays created because you have to refactor a data science proof of concept into production
-- **You don't need to start from scratch,** standardisation and separation of concerns makes it possible to reuse analytics code
-- **See your project like never before,** Kedro’s pipeline visualization plugin lets you see a blueprint of your team's developing workflows and better collaborate with business stakeholders

-## How does Kedro compare to other projects?

-Some of our open-source users have called Kedro, the [React](https://medium.com/quantumblack/beyond-the-notebook-and-into-the-data-science-framework-revolution-a7fd364ab9c4) or Django for data science code and we think it's a suitable framing for who we are.
-We exist to standardise how data science code is created.

-Everyone sees the pipeline abstraction in Kedro and gets excited, thinking that we're similar to orchestrators like Airflow, Luigi, Prefect, Dagster, Flyte, Kubeflow and more.
-We focus on a different problem, which is the process of _authoring_ pipelines, as opposed to _running, scheduling and monitoring_ them.

-The responsibility of _"What time will this pipeline run?"_, _"How do I manage my compute?"_ and _"How will I know if it failed?"_ is left to the orchestrators.
-We also have deployment guidelines for using orchestrators as deployment targets and are working in collaboration with the maintainers of some of those tools to make the deployment experience as enjoyable as possible.

 ## What is the typical Kedro project development workflow?

 When you build a Kedro project, you will typically follow a standard development workflow: